finnigantime/tiny-react-renderer/README.md

 ```

 This is where your application enters into the React domain and comes alive.
 Your
-root React element gets created and attached to some existing element in the host
+root React element is instantiated and attached to the host environment.
-environment ('app' in this case).

 If you follow either the ReactDOM or React Native codebases from where these
 methods are defined you will quickly find yourself at the `React{Host}Mount.js`